Quebec Liberal Party

 The QLP has traditionally supported a form of Quebec federalist ideology with nuanced Canadian nationalist tones that supports Quebec remaining within the Canadian federation, while also supporting reforms that would allow substantial autonomism in Quebec.
-In the context of federal Canadian politics, it is a more centrist party when compared to Conservative and Liberal parties in other provinces, such as the British Columbia Liberal Party.
+In the context of federal Canadian politics, it is a more centrist party when compared to Conservative and Liberal parties in other provinces, such as the former British Columbia Liberal Party.

 History

 Pre-Confederation

-The Liberal Party is descended from the Parti canadien, or Parti Patriote who supported the 1837 Lower Canada Rebellion, and the Parti rouge, who fought for responsible government and against the authority of the Roman Catholic Church in Lower Canada.
+The Liberal Party is descended from the Parti canadien (or Parti Patriote), who supported the 1837 Lower Canada Rebellion, and the Parti rouge, which fought for responsible government and against the authority of the Roman Catholic Church in Lower Canada.

 The most notable figure of this period was Louis-Joseph Papineau.

 Post-Confederation

 The Liberals were in opposition to the ruling Conservatives for most of the first 20 years after Canadian Confederation, except for 18 months of Liberal minority government in 1878–1879.
 However, the situation changed in 1885 when the federal Conservative government refused to commute the death sentence of Louis Riel, the leader of the French-speaking Métis people of western Canada.
 This decision was unpopular in Quebec.
 Honoré Mercier rode this wave of discontent to power in 1887, but was brought down by a scandal in 1891.
 He was later cleared of all charges.
 The Conservatives returned to power until 1897.

-The Liberals won the 1897 election, and held power without interruption for the next 39 years; the Conservatives never held power in Québec again.
+The Liberals won the 1897 election, and held power without interruption for the next 39 years; the Conservatives never held power in Quebec again.
 This mirrored the situation in Ottawa, where the arrival of Wilfrid Laurier in the 1896 federal election marked the beginning of Liberal Party of Canada dominance at the federal level.
 Notable long-serving Premiers of Quebec in this era were Lomer Gouin and Louis-Alexandre Taschereau.

 By 1935, the Conservatives had an ambitious new leader, Maurice Duplessis.
 Duplessis merged his party with dissident ex-Liberals who had formed the Action libérale nationale.
 Duplessis led the new party, the Union Nationale (UN), to power in the 1936 election.
 The Liberals returned to power in the 1939 election, but lost it again in the 1944 election.
 They remained in opposition to the Union Nationale until one year after Duplessis's death in 1959.

 In 1955, the PLQ severed its affiliation with the Liberal Party of Canada.